-Following the impairment charge noted above, the total net book value of our unproved oil and gas properties under the full cost method is \$23,702,000 at March 31, 2021.
+The total net book value of our unproved oil and gas properties under the full cost method is \$48,099,000 and \$46,950,000 at March 31, 2022 and at December 31, 2021, respectively.

 Asset Retirement Obligation

 We record a liability for asset retirement obligation at fair value in the period in which it is incurred and a corresponding increase in the carrying amount of the related long-lived assets.